Euro crisis leaves door ajar for more BoE easing

 AUSTERITY

-The lack of growth in Britain has led to criticism of the Bank and Britain's Conservative-led government, part-way through a five-year austerity programme which it is finding harder to defend as growth in Britain and the euro zone falters.
+The lack of growth in Britain has led to criticism of the BoE and the Conservative-led government, part-way through a five-year austerity programme which it is finding harder to defend as growth in Britain and the euro zone falters.

 Most economists think that the central bank will be reluctant to engage in another round of asset purchases with newly created money, known as quantitative easing, after buying a total of 325 billion pounds in gilts, as inflation has proven stickier than so far forecast.